-Most of the reseeded pastures were burned off with a glyphosate product a few weeks before preparing the ground for reseeding.
+Most of the reseeded pastures were burned off with a glysophate product a few weeks before preparing the ground for reseeding.

-But this only killed the old sward and existing growing weeds and had no effect on the millions of weed seeds lying in the top few inches of soil.
+But this only killed the old sward and the growing weeds, and had no effect on the millions of weed seeds lying in the top few inches of soil.

-If the reseeded ground did not receive a pre-reseeding glyphosate spray, and contained docks and other perennial weeds, the weed seedling emerging from the roots of these will only be temporarily killed by post-sowing sprays.
+If the reseeded ground did not receive a pre-reseeding glysophate spray, and contained docks and other perennial weeds, the weed seedlings emerging from the roots of these will only be temporary killed by sprays after sowing.

-There are a minority of reseeds which may only contain a very low level of annual weeds such as chick weed, fat hen or red shank and these may not need spraying, because these weeds will not re grow after a good grazing or topping.
+A minority of reseeds may only contain a very low level of annual weeds such as chick weed, fat hen or red shank, and these may not need spraying, because these weeds will not regrow after a good grazing or topping.

-However, if these annual weeds are prevalent, especially chick weed, they should be sprayed, because they will leave blank areas into which weeds and poor grasses will grow.
+However, if these annual weeds are prevalent, especially chick weed, they should be sprayed, or they will leave blank areas into which weeds and poor grasses will grow.

 © Irish Examiner Ltd. All rights reserved